-- 54. Performance: During 2017-18, policy WM14 has been applied to 2 waste planning applications.
-One was for a small scale, in-house, ancillary biomass CHP which will use wood waste from their manufacturing processes to provide heat and power in their operations.
-A further application was for a small biomass facility at an existing waste management site using Grade A wood to generate heat and electricity for use on site. - 55.
+- 54. Performance: During 2018-19, policy WM14 has been applied to 3 waste planning applications.
+One was for a small scale, in-house, ancillary biomass CHP which will use wood waste from their pallet manufacturing/repair business to provide heat and power in their operations.
+A further application was for a 300,000tonnes per annum (tpa) energy for waste facility to provide power to Pilkington's Glass Manufacturers with potential use of heat to a district heat network being explored.
+This site already benefits from planning permission for a 150,000tpa facility, the new application would see a 100% increase in capacity. - 55.
 The Energy from Waste facility, Inovyn Chlor/Viridor, in Runcorn continues to be fully operational.
-A Section 73 application in late 2018 was successful, and they are now operating at an increased capacity of 1.1 million tonnes per annum, which means there is a greater need for speculative applications to demonstrate that this existing capacity cannot be accessed. - 56.
+A Section 73 application to vary the amount of waste received by road was approved, and they are now operating at an increased capacity of 1.1 million tonnes per annum.
+With this combined additional capacity means there is a greater need for speculative applications to demonstrate that this existing capacity cannot be accessed. - 56.
 Merseyside Recycling and Waste Authority's contract for transfer and treatment of residual waste at the Wilton EfW facility on Teesside was formally commenced in September 2017. - 57.
 Actions: It is likely that there will continue to be speculative applications for EfW facilities within the Plan Area.
-This will continue to be monitored through to the next Monitoring Report 2018-19.
+This will continue to be monitored through to the next Monitoring Report 2019-20.